UdhritiMalhotra/regime-switching-strategy-quant/README.md

   - Fits a 2-regime Gaussian HMM
   - Classifies each data point into a regime
   - Visualizes closing prices colored by regime

-- `icbc_simulation.py`
-  - [Your brief explanation of what this does — placeholder]

----

 ## Sample Output